Hugh L. Scott: World War I

 From May to August 1917, after the official American entry into World War I, he was sent to Russia as a member of the Root Mission, led by Elihu Root, with the intention of keeping Russia in the war.

 He retired at the statutory age of 64 on 22 September 1917 and was succeeded as chief of staff by Tasker H. Bliss.
 Scott was immediately recalled to active duty.
 He served stateside and became commander of the 78th Division at Camp Dix, New Jersey, in December and of Camp Dix again in March 1918.
 His services during the war resulted in him being awarded the Army Distinguished Service Medal.

-Retirement, death, and legacy
+Retirement

 Scott retired finally in May 1919 and served on the Board of Indian Commissioners from 1919 to 1929 and was chairman of the New Jersey State Highway Commission from 1923 to 1933.
 In 1928, Scott published an autobiography, Some Memories of a Soldier, a memoir of his 41 years in the United States Army.